Winter storm dumps snow and rain ahead of New Year's Eve

 The Pacific Northwest may be hit with heavy rain Tuesday while the southern half of the country will be mostly dry and sunny.

-On Wednesday, most of the country will have bright and mild weather except the Northwest and northern Rockies which may see rain and snow, according to weather analysts.
+On Wednesday, most of the country will have bright and mild weather except for the Northwest and the northern Rockies, which may see rain and snow, according to weather analysts.